 and if political parties are indeed genuine, they should immediately provide proportionate representation in their own ranks, from the village to national level, to sc, st and minorities based on the percentage of population in order to empower them. this is vital as party organisations prepare the agendas of the government.

-The upper echelons among Dalits, tribals and minorities should also be barred from contesting elections from reserved constituencies -- at all levels up to parliament.
-Individuals whose annual family income and assets are above Rs.3 lakh at the village level, Rs.10 lakh at the block level, Rs.50 lakh at the state level and double that at the parliamentary level must be treated as upper echelon.
-As the really wealthy Dalit, tribal and OBCs can enjoy facilities on a par with forward caste candidates, they should contest in the general category seats.
+the upper echelons among dalits, tribals and minorities should also be barred from contesting elections from get paid to write reviews amazon reserved constituencies -- at all levels up to parliament. individuals whose annual family income and assets are above rs.3 lakh at the village level, rs.10 lakh at the block level, rs.50 lakh at the state level and double that at the parliamentary level must be treated as upper echelon. as the really wealthy dalit, tribal and obcs can enjoy facilities on a par with forward caste candidates, they should contest in the general category seats.

 it should also be the moral responsibility of the educated sc, st and obc who have gained from reservation in education, employment and electoral system to contribute a fraction of their annual income to a fund to ensure better educational conditions for meritorious students and to provide seed capital for deserving self employment opportunities (to be monitored by experts).

 in addition, all those from sc, st and obcs employed with sectors such as banking and revenue departments should spend a month in villages auditing government welfare schemes. after all, these measures are meant for the betterment of the downtrodden.